How We Ended Up With a Guesthouse on Koh Chang

 Another couple of days were spent adding a wooden fence between our house and our neighbour’s as the Thai holidaymakers who occasionally stay there seem to be under the impression that they can wander round to our (far nicer) house whenever they feel like it.

 We have been sitting on the balcony, throwing a few prawns on the barbie and a couple of complete strangers have wandered over and sit down in front of us without saying a word.
 That’s ‘Thai style’ I am told.
 Only it’s not.
-I’m banned from asking what they think they’re doing or asking if I arrived at their house in suburban Bangkok could I just walk into their living room without them calling the police?
+I’m banned from asking what they think they’re doing or asking if I arrived at their house in suburban Bangkok could I just walk into their living room without them wondering what was going on.

 Inside the rooms there were only a few small jobs to complete: fixing curtains, adding soap holders & rubbish bins etc. Outside we got to work on lighting up the bridge and deck.